• Skip to primary navigation

 Other College Preparation Courses

 Other classes you’ll need to take to get into college differ based on what you want to major in and where you want to go to school.
-If you want to be prepared for a pre-med program, for example, you should study biology, anatomy and physiology, and other science-track courses.
+If you want to be prepared for a pre-med program, you should study biology, anatomy and physiology, and other science-track courses.
 Many schools demand two years of foreign language classes, regardless of major.

 Some schools value computer skills, while others value a well-rounded curriculum that includes the arts as well as the sciences.